The Best Place to Stay in Calgary for History Buffs|Palliser Hotel

 There have been three buildings that have had the distinction of being the tallest in the city since the Calgary Tower was surpassed in 1983.
 They can all be seen from an urban art installation called Wonderland (2012) by artist Jaume Plensa.
 This great urban lookout is in the plaza in front of The Bow on…

 The plaza at 9th Avenue and 1st Street SW is a great urban lookout.
-You can explore the emergence of Calgary as an urban centre.
-It is reflected in the mirrored surfaces of a public art installation called Emergent (2017) by Jill Anholt.
-Capture the city’s heritage and success as you’re surrounded by some of the tallest buildings in Calgary at their completion.
+You can explore how Calgary emerged as an urban centre.
+After the railroad arrived, the city grew, and so did the structures.
+This story is reflected in the mirrored surfaces of a public art installation called Emergent (2017) by Jill Anholt.

 Behind Stephen Avenue